main

 With a list of ensembles(deployments) and their statuses displayed on the Enhanced Ensemble Manager dashboard, the Select an ensemble

-options allows you select one by their number, if any.
+options allows you select one by their number, if any, and interact with it.

 With the right capabilities, you can deploy a new ensemble.
 With this option, you can download an example ensemble if you do not have any on your running appliance.

-NB: Capabilities are granted by an organisation admin.
+NB: Capabilities are granted by an organisation admin/'worker'.

 The list of deployments on the Enhanced Esemble Management table does not refresh automatically.
 They can be refreshed by selecting Refresh List